rootz491/rootzupport/README.md

 ### TODO

-* make modal functional with card
+* make modal functional with card and position it properly.

+* create `/success` and `/cancel` page coz after payment, user is going to redirect to one of these.

 * future feature: create custom page for logging payment and msg within the application somehow!